Codecademy/docs/content/general/concepts/programming-paradigms/programming-paradigms.md

 A **programming paradigm** is an approach to programming.
 Depending on the language, the preferred paradigm may differ.

-Moving from low-level languages (e.g. assembly language) to high-level languages (e.g. Python), programming paradigms change.
+Moving from low-level languages (e.g. [machine code](https://www.codecademy.com/resources/docs/general/machine-code)) to high-level languages (e.g. [Python](https://www.codecademy.com/resources/docs/python)), programming paradigms change.

 Below are some of the existing paradigms: